uderline/openapi-php-attributes/index.md

 ## Recommendations
 We recommend having some knowledge on OpenApi: https://spec.openapis.org/oas/latest.html

-## Which version compatible
+## Which version is compatible
 Only the version 3 is compatible with this library

 # How to read this documentation
 - The documentation is split into 3 sections: the header, paths and components
-- Only required values are mentioned in the documentation according to the OpenApi [documentation](https://spec.openapis.org/oas/latest.html)
+- Mandatory and optional fields are described in the Open Api [documentation](https://spec.openapis.org/oas/latest.html)
 - Optional fields can be accessed by respecting the parameters order or using the syntax `#[Element(prop1: "value1")]`

 # Let's start describing !